5r1kanth/GDPFall24-Group05/README.md

       **Progressive Video Loading for Large Files**
       * **Progressive Loading:** For larger videos, enable progressive loading where students can begin watching the video while the rest continues to download, ensuring a smooth viewing experience even with limited bandwidth.
+      * **Buffering Control:** Offer buffering settings that allow students to manage how much video is preloaded based on their internet connection.

 10.  **Role-Based Access Control:**